EsmaelEzz74/A-Java-Powered-Dive-into-the-Wazzuf-Dataset/README.md

-# Wazzuf_Dataset
+# A-Java-Powered-Dive-into-the-Wazzuf-Dataset

-Wazzuf Dataset Exploration in Java

-Data Exploration and Preprocessing for Wazzuf Dataset
+Exploring the Insights and Patterns that Drive Successful Career Decisions

 •By scraping the wuzzuf website we Prepare a CSV file with 8 different requirements for a job.